openstack/ceilometer/doc/source/install/manual.rst

       $ cp etc/ceilometer/ceilometer.conf.sample /etc/ceilometer/ceilometer.conf

 4. Edit ``/etc/ceilometer/ceilometer.conf``
-   Set the RPC-related options correctly so ceilometer's daemons can communicate with each other and receive notifications from the other projects.
+   Set the messaging related options correctly so ceilometer's daemons can communicate with each other and receive notifications from the other projects.

    In particular, look for the ``*_control_exchange`` options and make sure the names are correct.
 If you did not change the